trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 The Avro encoder serializes rows to Avro records as defined by the `Avro schema <https://avro.apache.org/docs/current/>`_.
-Presto does not support schema-less Avro encoding.
+Trino does not support schema-less Avro encoding.

 .. note::